-Dudu Quintanilha (Bauru, 1987) is a Brazilian-Argentinean artist based in Berlin.
-His work unfolds through experimental practices that trace the intersections of lived experience, imagination, and contemporary art.
-At the core of his practice is video installation, often arising from performance-based processes in which the camera does not merely document but actively shapes the situation.
-The performances he proposes explore subjectivity through concepts and embodied research that foreground care, affect, and the poetic dynamics of being together—while questioning fixed meanings, norms, and margins.
-Alongside video, Quintanilha works with photography, performance, and text, extending his interest in how images, gestures, and words carry personal and collective memory.
+Dudu Quintanilha (Bauru, 1987) is a Brazilian-Argentinian artist based in Berlin.
+His work develops through experimental practices that trace intersections between lived experience, imagination, and contemporary art, questioning what implies to perform oneself.
+His videos and video installations are often the result of performance-based processes in which the camera does not merely document, but actively shapes the situation.
+The pieces he proposes explore subjectivity through bodily investigations that foreground care, affection, and the poetic dynamics of being together, while challenging fixed meanings, norms, and margins.
+Photography and text expand his interest in how images, gestures, and words are charged with both personal and collective memories.

 His work has been exhibited at institutions including D’Haus (Düsseldorf), Folkwang Museum (Essen), Staatsgalerie (Stuttgart), PSM (Berlin), Galerie DREI (Cologne), Kunstraum Riehen (Basel), Kunstverein für die Rheinlande und Westfalen (Düsseldorf), Museo de Arte Moderno de Buenos Aires, and Kanal – Centre Pompidou (Brussels), among others.